mghendi/ABW-Academy/Practitioners Course/Cohort1_2022/Projects/Brenda Nangehe/readme.md

 #### Goal of the project
 Digital learning performance improvement
+Improving the learning journey of the users.
+Identify gaps and course success factors

 #### Who will be using the results of this project and for making what decisions?
 Course owners /partners, digital learning platform users ( tutors, learners and administrators)

 Identify atleast 2 collaborators from your organization who will support you by providing
 - Name, Title, Team, what is their persona for this project?
-- Willie Ngumi, Deputy Director, Digital Learning, involved closely
+- Deputy Director, Digital Learning, involved closely
-- Raphael Muia, Administrator, teammate, involved closely?
+- Administrator, teammate, involved closely?
 - course owner, Title, course owner, Meeting their need?

 #### Expected Deliverables